 We don’t mean to shout, but: DO NOT PULL the latex as it may tear.
 DO NOT YANK the edges.
 Shake the latex like a rug to spread it.
 (To shake: Grasp the edge gently with both hands, lift and drop it in a smooth up-and-down motion, like a wave.)
 You may need to reposition the first layer 5 – 10 times to line it up along the casing edges.
 After the first layer is in, grasp the casing edges at several points and tug (the casing, not the latex) to remove any slack in the fabric underneath.

 When you shake a layer out into the casing, it may appear as though the latex is too large to fit.
 It’s just been slightly stretched out by the shaking and repositioning.
 Repeat the wave motion multiple times from different spots, working your way around and “aiming” the wave toward the center.
 This helps the layers compress.
 The casing’s fit is very snug and tight when the process is done.

 4. Lay second and third layers into the casing, remembering which piece goes on which side.
 Shake and reposition until edges are even with the edges of the layer below.

 5. Zip on the top sloooow-ly.
 Tuck in latex as you go; avoid catching edges in the zipper.
 IMPORTANT The casing is not washable or dry-cleanable!
 Use a mattress pad to protect your mattress.
 Your mattress needs to “breathe.”
 Set it on a slatted platform bed with solid slats no more than 3" apart or our matching foundation.

-Under The Bed: Do not use plywood unless it is formaldehyde free made by Columbia available at Home Depot.
+Under The Bed: Do not use plywood unless it is formaldehyde free (we recommend the Columbia brand available at Home Depot).
 Do not use wire foundations or box springs.
 We recommend a solid, flat surface.
-Old worn out foundations will transfer a "dip" through to the mattress.
+Old, worn-out foundations will transfer a "dip" through to the mattress.